 What's not so well known, though, is the way he went about it.
 According to the new biography, The Irregulars, by American journalist Jennet Conant, Dahl's sexual liaisons in the colonies were both frequent and germane to Her Majesty's Service.
 Names in Dahl's little black book included Standard Oil heiress Millicent Rogers, and conservative congresswoman Clare Boothe Luce, who conveniently was the wife of the publisher of Time magazine.
 Luce ended up being a little too, uh, frisky for Dahl to handle and he begged to be released from the assignment, only to be sent right back into the fray.
-According to Conant, "A certain amount of hank-panky was condoned, especially when it was for a good cause."
+According to Conant, "A certain amount of hank-panky was condoned, especially when it was for

 Dahl always had a little bit of a risque side to him, though.
 After all, this is the guy who wrote the sex-soaked My Uncle Oswald, so maybe we shouldn't be too surprised now that someone is finally writing the untold story of "one of the biggest cocksmen in America."